 Photography during 2019 and my plans for 2020

 During 2019 I was very absent from “real” photography.
 I shot some photos in the garden of bees and plants, and in town at gigs and other events, but not really with any thought behind them.
-Actually I think my best photos from 2019 were those from gigs, in a pub with pink-purple lights and very low light.
-Perhaps because it forced me to think through how to take those photos?
+Actually I think my best photos from 2019 were those from gigs, in a pub with pink-purple stage lights and very low light otherwise.
+Perhaps they are my best photos because the conditions forced me to think through how to take them?

 One of my plans for 2020 is to get back to photography and to get better at it.
 One thing I’ll do is the course I mentioned above, but I’ve also joined the local camera club.
 It’s very inspiring to meet other photography enthusiasts and learn from them.
 They have workshops and different events, and also competitions.
 I’m not sure if I’d join a competition yet but I could use the theme as a personal photography challenge.
 We’ll see!
 However, I’m very happy to be a part of the group, it’s about time that I spend more time with other photographers.